radiodan/radiodan.github.io/showcase/index.md

 <h1>Examples of what we've made with Radiodan so far</h1>

+The idea of Radiodan is that anyone should be able to make an interesting radio.
+To make sure this is possible, we've been making our own.

 <h2>Magic Button Radio</h2>

 The Magic Button radio is a fully-functional radio with a customisable